Brick Court Chambers

 • Various Claimants v Glencore Plc – acting for Glencore Plc in defence of group litigation under s.90/s.90A FSMA 2000 relating to Glencore’s IPO and subsequent merger with Xstrata.

-• The Lloyds/HBOS Group Litigation – acting for Lloyds Banking Group and five of its former directors in their successful defence of group litigation brought by about 6000 shareholders arising out of Lloyds’ acquisition of HBOS.
+• The Lloyds/HBOS Group Litigation – acting for Lloyds and five of its former directors in their successful defence of group litigation brought by about 6000 shareholders arising out of Lloyds’ acquisition of HBOS.

 • PAG v RBS – fraudulent misrepresentation claim arising out of the “LIBOR-fixing scandal”.